jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 The "local" in local filtering simply means that a pixel is adjusted by values in some surrounding neighborhood.
 These surrounding elements are identified or weighted based on a "footprint", "structuring element", or "kernel".

-Let's go to back to basics and look at a 1D step-signal
+Let's start at the very basics and look not at an image, but at a 1D step-signal.

 ```{code-cell} ipython3
 ---